-The typical college, academic calendar consists of two semesters–18 weeks each for both fall and spring.
+The typical college, academic schedule of classes consists of two semesters–18 weeks each for both fall and spring.

-Eventually, someone out there realized that not all students like this particular schedule.
+Eventually, someone out there realized that not all students like this particular schedule of classes.
 Some learn better taking one class at a time, and others prefer taking classes over summer or winter breaks.

 1. Cornell College